 My lord is of full age tomorrow, and all should be merry with feasting and gaming and dancing.

 But no. There’s scandal.
-They who speak of it do so in soft voices, but I heared enough to make me curious.
+They who speak of it do so in soft voices, but I heard enough to make me curious.

-I believe some fellow has been killed.
+I believe some knave has been killed.
 And they that did it are hid hereabouts.

 In my house?
 I think not, though strange men come and go.